 - Getting terminations right

-- Performance management in the union context
+- Performance management and collective bargaining negotiations in the union context

 - Best practices for I-9 policies and procedures